Haizlbliek/Monarch/README.md

 ### What is the Input autocompletion?
 - Input is [Engine.js](https://engine-js.glitch.me/).
 I use it with most of my projects, so it is included.

+### How did I do it?
+First off, look at the code.

+Secondly:
+- I did a lot of using the dev console while on the glitch editor.
+- `application.editor()` is your friend.
+- Lots of hours staring at minified code.